Kabile: Geography

-Kabile village is located 3 km northwest of Yambol.
+Kabile village is located in the southernmost reaches of the Sliven Valley some 3 km northwest of Yambol.
 Zaychi vrah, the last hill of the Sredna Gora mountain range, can be found 1.5 km north of Kabile.
 The road from Yambol to the village of Zhelyu Voyvoda (in the Sliven Province) passes through Kabile, as well as the road from Yambol to the village of Drazhevo.

 The name of the city originates from Cybele.

 Ancient Kabyle was at an important crossroads through antiquity.
 From here the road from Aenus (Thrace) (today's Enez) led to Hemus (Stara Planina) and the lower Danube, as well as the diagonal road (Via Diagonalis) from Byzantium through Serdica (Sofia) to the middle Danube.

 History

-Early History
+Early history

 The site was inhabited since the 2nd millennium BC and traces of a Neolithic culture have been unearthed.
 Ceramics discovered from the 10th to the 6th century BC prove that the site was inhabited during the early Iron Age as well.

-In 341 BC the town was founded or refounded by Philip II of Macedon, who fortified it; subsequently, the town became a polis.
+In 341 BC, the town was founded or refounded by Philip II of Macedon, who fortified it; subsequently, the town became a polis.
 It was under the rule of Alexander the Great and Lysimachus until 280 BC, when in 279 BC it briefly fell under the control of King Cavarus of the Celtic Kingdom of Tylis and the city minted coins on behalf of Cavarus.
 In about 277 BC it came under the control of the Thracian Odrysian kingdom and was one of the kings' residences.
 The so-called "great inscription" of Seuthopolis testifies to the importance of Kabyle in these times.

-The city was a major trade and military centre between the 3rd and the 2nd c.
-BC.
+The city was a major trade and military centre between the 3rd and the 2nd century BC.
 However, its activities later waned due to aggressive campaigns by Philip V of Macedon.